dvallemo/Digital-System-Design-/Assignments/Assignment 2/README.md

-# Test bench simulation using GTK wave
+# Test bench simulation using GTKWave
 in progress